Hate How You Look

-"Hate How You Look" is a song recorded by Canadian country artist Josh Ross.
+"Hate How You Look" is a song recorded by Canadian country music artist Josh Ross.
 The song was written by Nicolas Sainato, Chris McKenna, Jessica Farren, and Christian Yancey, while Matt Geroux produced the track.
 The song is the second single to US radio from his debut studio album, Later Tonight.

 Background

 Ross remarked that upon hearing the song he "loved how energetic the song felt right away".
 He elected to add the song to his set list for his live shows several months ahead of its release, as he found it to be a fun song that showcased the ”versatility" of his live show.
 Ross described the song as covering "all the emotions that you go through seeing someone move on without you".
 The song was shipped to U.S. country radio in August 2025 as the follow-up to Ross's number one hit "Single Again".

 Live performance

 In July 2025, Ross performed "Hate How You Look" live on the CBC's Canada Day broadcast from Ottawa, Ontario.
 The performance was uploaded to YouTube the next day.
 In September 2025, Ross performed "Hate How You Look" at the 2025 Canadian Country Music Association Awards in Kelowna, British Columbia, with dancer Dyllan Blackburn.